-Because SGPs measure change in achievement rather than absolute achievement, it doesn't matter how a student scored on the NJ ASK tests last year.
+Because SGPs measure change in achievement rather than absolute achievement, it doesn't matter how a student scored on the statewide assessment last year.
 In any given testing year, each student has an equal opportunity to demonstrate high growth.
 In other words, although a student may score well below the proficiency mark, that student could potentially improve, or grow, faster than students scoring well above the proficiency mark.
 Such an occurrence could indicate that a program, a teacher's new approach, or something else is working for this student.

-It is helpful to think of the SGP as a statistic that puts NJ ASK achievement into greater context.
+It is helpful to think of the SGP as a statistic that puts statewide assessment achievement into greater context.

-NJ ASK achievement scores answer one thing: "How did a student perform relative to grade level standards in a given year?"
+Statewide assessment achievement scores answer one thing: "How did a student perform relative to grade level standards in a given year?"

-NJ ASK student growth percentiles add another layer of understanding by asking: "How did a student's achievement change from one year to the next, relative to other students with a similar NJ ASK test score history?"
+Student growth percentiles add another layer of understanding by asking: "How did a student's achievement change from one year to the next, relative to other students with a similar state assessment score history?"